It’s hard and thirsty work choosing a winery itinerary, but here are a dozen essential stops …

 11. Yaldara, Gomersal Rd, Lyndoch

-Another charmer with lavish grounds, Yaldara – an Aboriginal word meaning “sparkling” – was established by Barossa baron HT Thunn in 1947 in an old 19th Century flour mill.
+Another charmer with lavish grounds, Yaldara – an Aboriginal word meaning “sparkling” – was established by Barossa baron HT Thumm in 1947 in an old 19th Century flour mill.
 Its formal European air puts you in mind of the Moselle.

 The seven Yaldara labels (including fortifieds) can be sampled at the cellar door, as well as on structured tours and tastings.
 It’s definitely worth a look, although the day we visited, it was a tad expensive – maybe only the premium wines were out.
 We left without buying a bottle and we weren’t the only ones.
-The redoubtable Thunn sold Yaldara in 1999 and established Chateau Barrosa around the corner, taking his Meissen collection with him.
+The redoubtable Thumm sold Yaldara in 1999 and established Chateau Barrosa around the corner, taking his Meissen collection with him.

 12. Penfold’s, Tanunda Rd, Nuriootpa